 - Point & Figure

-Just scanning through the ideas stream of submitted ideas by other TradingView users, you can obviously see the differences in layouts and customized options used by other traders throughout the community.
+Just scanning through the ideas stream of submitted ideas by other TV users, you can obviously see the differences in layouts and customized options used by other traders throughout the community.
 Pretty cool though, type in any indicator and get a vast amount of ideas/setups from traders within the community.

 You can customize most of your visuals by right clicking on a blank area of the chart and selecting “properties.”
 Here you can customize the entire setup of your chart.
 There are even a few preset color schemes if you decide to go that route.
 You can also save the current color scheme you’ve created at any point in time, and even create an entire library of different chart layouts if you so choose.

 In addition to your modifications, you can adjust the grid layout by clicking the button in the top right corner.
 Here you multiple options for clicking in and out of multiple names at one time.

 I love that at any point in time, you can just click the toggle maximize button and zoom in and out of each name at will.
 Makes keeping an eye on an entire watchlist, or multiple time frames on the same name a breeze.